What Is Leaking Under My Car?

 Red or Brown Fluid Leaking From Car: Power Steering Fluid

-Another reddish liquid that might be leaking from your car is power steering fluid.
+Another reddish liquid that might be leaking from your car is the power steering fluid.
 It usually has a slightly sweet, burnt smell.
 Power steering fluid leaks usually occur near the steering rack or the hoses attached to the power steering reservoir, so look there for this fluid.
-You can also check the fluid level to determine if it’s low, and if so, add more so you don’t have any problems steering your car.
-You can use Gold Eagle Universal Power Steering Fluid to fill the reservoir, and No Leak Power Steering Stop Leak to take care of the leak within minutes.
+You can also check the fluid level to determine if it’s low, and if so, add more so you don’t have any problems steering your car, and then add No Leak All In One Stop Leak to take care of the leak within minutes.

 Yellow Fluid Leaking From Car: Coolant

 One of the most common reasons you might think, “what is leaking under my car?” is coolant, which is a liquid that can be anything from yellow or green to pink.
 Since few other fluids come in these colors, you should be able to identify coolant right away.
 If you’re still unsure, note that coolant smells a bit sweet and feels slimy.
-This fluid might leak from the radiator, its overflow tank, the water pump, or hoses.
-If you think it’s coolant under your car, you can add Gold Eagle Cooling System Stop Leak to the system to take care of the leak.
+This fluid might leak from the radiator, its overflow tank, the water pump, or a hose.
+If you think it’s coolant under your car, add AlumAseal Cooling System Stop Leak to the system to take care of the leak.
 Be sure to add more coolant to the reservoir afterward.

 Brown, Slick Fluid Leaking From Car: Brake Fluid